Barcelona turns its back on Neymar. And Cristiano Ronaldo. Hires Raphinha, for R$ 310 million - Prisma

 Hence the insistence on having Raphinha.

-Hiring closed by the brave posture of the player, who could even win more at Chelsea.
+Hiring closed by the brave stance of the player, who could even win more at Chelsea.

 But he decided to “follow his heart”.